top of page

 Complications during or after the procedure

-Dental implant procedures can sometimes lead to complications, regardless of where they're performed.
-However, when you are in a foreign country, these risks may be amplified.
+Dental implant procedures can sometimes lead to complications.
+When you are in a foreign country, these risks may be amplified.
 You might face:

 • Infections due to different bacterial strains